 Check Default Password of Your Router

 Nowadays, Routers come with default SSID and password.
 It may be possible that after setting up the router you may not have changed the default password.
-In such case, just look at the below of your router.
+In such a case, just look at the below of your router.
 You will find a sticker attached which will contain the default SSID and password of the router.
 If you don’t see the password on the sticker, then try searching the official manual which you received when you bought the manual.
 Mostly the default of your router is just some random characters or numbers for eg. most common username and password is “admin”.
 So it is recommended that after setting up your router, the first thing you should do is to change its password so as to keep it secure.

-Find Current Password of Your Wi-Fi on Windows
+Find Current Password on Windows

 If you have connected your Windows laptop or desktop to your Wi-Fi connection, then Windows will remember its password.
 You can easily find the password to the Wi-FI you are connected with or have previously connected to.
 To find the password for the Wi-Fi you are connected to follow the below steps: